-The proposed Replacement UMhlabuyalingana EMS Base and Washbay is a replacement facility and will be serving the UMhlabuyalingana sub-district in UMkhanyakude District.
+The proposed Itshelejuba EMS Base and Wash Bay is a new facility and will be serving the Zululand District.

 2.1.
 STRATEGIC SERVICE GOALS AND OBJECTIVES

 2.1.1.
 SUSTAINABLE DEVELOPMENT GOALS

 The government's National Development Plan (NDP) 2030 envisions a health system that works for everyone and produces positive health outcomes, accessible to all, "A long and Healthy Life for All South Africans".
 Key interventions to improve life expectancy include addressing the social determinants of health, promoting health as well as reducing the burden of disease from both Communicable Disease and Non-Communicable Diseases.
 The plan asserts that health care can be improved through decreasing mortality by combating infectious disease such as tuberculosis and HIV/AIDS and emerging tide of non-communicable diseases.
 The government's objective is aimed at reducing child and infant mortality, maternal mortality and combating HIV/AIDS and other diseases by 2030.